moss-l/bhs-js-testing/NOTES.md

 equality operator: `===`, which I recommend you always use, and `==` which you will also see.
 (There are also the corresponding inequality operators, `!==` and `!==`.)
-The difference is that `==` does a much more permisive comparison, making lots of attempts to coerce the two values into the same type before it gives up and says they are not equal.
+The difference is that `==` does a much more permissive comparison, making lots of attempts to coerce the two values into the same type before it gives up and says they are not equal.
 So for instance: